Licensed to share

 What does “licensed to share” mean?

-With a paid membership, clinicians receive a limited redistribution licence that allows them to share Psychology Tools resources directly with their own clients for therapeutic purposes.
+With a paid membership, clinicians receive a limited redistribution licence that allows them to share most Psychology Tools resources directly with their own clients for therapeutic purposes.

 This licence enables you to:

-Send worksheets, handouts, guides, and audio to your clients
+Send worksheets, handouts, guides, and audio to your clients.

-Use materials in sessions and between sessions
+Use materials in sessions and between sessions.

-Support homework, guided self-help, and skills practice
+Support homework, guided self-help, and skills practice.

-Share any translated version a client needs
+Share any translated version a client needs.

 Your licence remains active for as long as your subscription is active.